yanm0402/bddreordering/README.md

 This repo include 3 benchmarks in /bench; one source code in /src.

-This program takes 2 input fils- .pla and .blif
+This program takes 2 input fils: .pla and .blif

 To run this program, there are two ways